-Study time: this topic is one that students ask about most frequently in emails.
-The answer is that there is no answer that's right for everyone!
+How long should you study for a test?
+This topic is one that students ask about most frequently in emails.
+The answer is that there is no right answer that works for everyone!
 Why?
-Because it's not really a matter of how long you study, it's how effectively you study that really matters.
+Because it's not just a matter of how long you study; it's how effectively you study that really matters.

 Why is it that I can read an entire chapter but then I don't remember any of it later?

 This can be a big problem for students.
 It is so frustrating to try your best and devote the time to reading an entire chapter and then get little benefit from your effort.
 Not only that: it also causes tension between students and parents, who may sometimes doubt that you've really tried all that hard.
 It isn't fair on you!

 You are unique.
 The key to studying well is understanding your special brain type.
 When you figure out why your brain works the way it does, you can learn to study more effectively.

 Researchers say that some students are global thinkers, which means their brains work hard behind the scenes, deliberating in the background as they read.
 These learners can read over information and feel overwhelmed at first, but then - almost like magic - discover that things start to make sense afterward.
 If you are a global thinker, you should try to read in segments and give your brain an occasional break.
 Give your brain time to let things sink in and sort themselves out.

 Global thinkers should avoid the tendency to panic if they don't understand something right away.
 If you tend to do this, just you could be stressing yourself out.
 Try reading, relaxing, and repeating the next time around.

 On the other hand, you could be an analytic brain type.
 This type of thinker loves to get to the bottom of things, and sometimes can't proceed if they stumble upon information that doesn't make sense right away.